SifanStephanie/QuickSort-Random-selected/README.md

 # QuickSort-Random-selected
-Random-selected algorithm is based on the method of quick(using the partition method)
+Random-selected algorithm is based on the method of **quickSort** They all use the function